ckorbet/crudspringbootsecurityrest/crudspringbootsecurityrest/README.txt

 Selma
 MapStruc

-Added a small change juts to check that OpenShift automatically starts the build.
+Added a small change just to check that OpenShift automatically starts the build.

-Added a small change juts to check that OpenShift automatically starts the build.
+Added a small change just to check that OpenShift automatically starts the build.

+Added a small change just to check Jenkins - GitHub integration, both running in Docker